Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Evaluation

-We evaluate the end-to-end training performance of \sys{} with PPO, a popular DRL algorithm with an anti-causal dependency (r[t:T]) that prevents parallel acting and learning.
-We start with a default configuration with an episode length of 250, 512~environments, 64~parameters per layer, 2~hidden layers, and a $3\tighttimes4\tighttimes4$ observation shape, and we then vary each parameter individually.
+We evaluate the end-to-end RL training performance of \sys{} with PPO, a popular RL algorithm.
+PPO includes an anti-causal dependency~(\F\ref{fig:access_patterns:anti_causal}) that prevents parallel acting and learning.
+We start with a default configuration with a simulation length of $250$, 512~environments, 64~parameters per layer, 2~hidden layers, and a $3\tighttimes4\tighttimes4$ observation shape and then vary each parameter individually.

-\F\ref{fig:small-scale} shows the result by reporting iteration time and GPU utilization. \sys{} (TRL), using both its JAX and Torch backends, has consistently lower iteration times than all other baselines. \sys{} is up to 47$\times$ faster than RLlib, and on average 2.18$\times$ faster than the next fastest system, CleanRL, which is a hand-coded PPO implementation.
-There are several reasons for this: \sys{}'s PDG representation supports holistic optimizations, such as deduplicating the forward passes and caching activations.
-In addition, \sys{}'s automatic vectorization, efficient scheduling and code-generation of fused dataflow regions further improve performance.
+\mypar{Small-to-medium scale PPO} \F\ref{fig:small-scale} shows the result by reporting iteration time, GPU utilization, and speed-up factors over the slowest system. \sys{} has consistently lower iteration times than all other baselines: it is up to 54$\times$ faster than RLlib, and on average 2.6$\times$ faster than the next fastest system, CleanRL, which is a hand-optimized Torch PPO implementation.
+This is due to \sys{}'s whole-program compilation: \sys{} deduplicates the forward passes of actor and learner by caching actor activations.
+In addition, \sys{}'s vectorization of the timestep dimension, efficient scheduling, and code-generation further improve performance.